 High Distinction (HD)

-A total workload of 150 hours include 12 hours of lectures, 22 hours of tutorials, 24 hours of preview/review time for lectures and tutorials, preparation and attempt time of 5 hours each for the 4 quizzes (total 20 hours), and 60 hours for assignment and 12 hours for preparing for presentations.
+A total workload of 150 hours include 24 hours of lectures, 22 hours of tutorials, 24 hours of preview/review time for lectures and tutorials, a total of 28 hours of preparation and attempt time for 4 quizzes, and 48 hours for assignment and 4 hours for preparing for presentations.
 The stated hours include the time required to attempt/present assessment items.

 Your participation in both class and online activities will enhance your understanding of the unit content and results in a better learning experience and achievement.
 Lack of participation may result in your inability to satisfactorily pass assessment items.